-A problem oriented learning approach will be taken in tutorials developing a mastery of concepts and associated economic analysis applied to real world issues.
+A problem oriented learning approach will be taken in lectures developing a mastery of concepts and associated economic analysis applied to real world issues.

 Sydney Elizabeth Street